 - Utility Bill

-Available in 23 Oklahoma locations, all you have to do is reach out online or via phone for more information on the assistance that you could receive and begin your enrollment process right away.
-With both tribal and non-tribal plans available, there is a plan out there for every family, whether you are able to afford a couple of dollars or remain at the free service provided by the government.
+Available in 23 Oklahoma locations, all you have to do is reach out online, via phone, or stop by an Assist Wireless store for more information.
+If you qualify, you can begin your enrollment process right away.
+With both Tribal and Non-Tribal plans available, there is a plan out there for every eligible individual or family, whether you are able to afford a couple of dollars for an upgraded plan or remain at the free service provided by the government.

-Since communication is such an integral part of our lives, nothing should hold you back from determining whether you too could qualify for a free government lifeline cell phone.
+Since communication is such an integral part of our lives, nothing should hold you back from determining whether you too could qualify for a free government Lifeline cell phone service.